Prism, an Open-Source HTTP Mock & Proxy Server

 Accelerate API development with realistic mock servers, powered by OpenAPI documents.

 Work with your API before you write any code

-Prism is an open source mock server that can mimic your API's behavior as if you already built it.
-Servers are generated from your OpenAPI v2/v3 (formerly known as Swagger) documents.
+Prism is an open-source HTTP mock server that can mimic your API's behavior as if you already built it.
+Mock HTTP servers are generated from your OpenAPI v2/v3 (formerly known as Swagger) documents.

 Static examples in mock APIs can bias the way you write the code and test the API.
 Prism can generate dynamic random examples based on your API description, so the examples are always valid.

 Prism validates both request and response data.
 If you have an invalid example in the specification, Prism will let you know; if your request is not compliant with the rules of your API specification, Prism will return an error message.
 It will never yell to you, we promise.

 Requests and responses take care of a lot of API interactions, but what about callbacks?
 OpenAPI v3.0 allows API designers to define callbacks, and construct a URL to fire a payload at, so Prism will too.
 Notice HTTP callbacks coming in, allowing you to attempt to integrate them before the API has even been built.

 Identify discrepancies between the OpenAPI document and target API to help frontend developers integrating with your API.
 The proxy can also be enabled in staging or any other pre-production environment, to ensure OpenAPI documents and code stay in sync.